 ∙ Don’t battle to encompass metaphors in the “hard” draft of your letter or record.
 That draft is supposed to capture your first mind.
 Do not stop to make modifications.
 If a metaphor comes to you at once, keep in mind your self lucky.

 ∙ Set apart your completed first draft for an hour or so; that pause will assist you to view it in every other light: as an editor in preference to as an author.

-∙ Next, have a look at that draft and look for ways to transform bland or uncertain statements into metaphors that intensify your important thoughts.
+∙ Next, look at that draft and look for ways to transform bland or uncertain statements into metaphors that intensify your important thoughts.
 A first-draft sentence: “City Hall become a very noisy vicinity.”
 A 2d-draft conversion: “City Hall is a boiling tea kettle that by no means stops whistling.”

+∙ I want to summarize in two phrases: Be innovative.
+Invest time and concept into making this kind of conversion.
+Construct and consider numerous methods earlier than making a final preference.
 How are you able to emerge as talented at writing metaphors?
 Or, as movie director Frank Capra places it metaphorically, “A hunch is a creativity trying to tell you something.”